johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 Issuing the request and waiting for the results using the broker API is familiar territory.
 We'll just implement our very familiar *STRPTQ* (*subscribe-to-the-response-then-publish-the-request*) pattern to accomplish this.

-How do we convert the broker message stream into an Observable stream?
+How do we convert the broker *message stream* into an *Observable stream*?
 We can use the Observable/observer pattern to do this.
 While I won't go into a lot of detail (you can [read more, including simple examples, here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-quick-intro.md)), the basic idea is simple, and is the primary use case for Observables.
 The easiest way to see this is through the code review below.

 ### Take 1 Code Review